gregtatum/spec-cpp/README.md

     ✔ Can create a NestedInnerClass, and access a static variable.
     ✔ Can create a NestedInnerClass, and access a static variable.
-    ✔ Can create a NestedInnerClass, and access a static variable.
+    ✔ Can create a NestedInnerClass, and access a static variable. default initialize in-class
+    ✔ It can default initialize.
+    ✔ It creates a string

 features::arrays